Fiberglass vs Pleated Air Filters

 • Airflow: Using a fiberglass filter for your HVAC system can be beneficial in terms of airflow.
 These filters let the air pass through them easily, and due to this, your HVAC unit works properly.

 • Eliminates Large Particles: The efficiency of eliminating large airborne particles from the air is the main benefit of a fiberglass filter.
-So these filters are suited for those who want decent filtration in their home.
+So these filters are suited for those who want a decent level of filtration in their home.

 Disadvantages